Finding all stable matchings with assignment constraints

 \2

 {\sc Reduced Constrained Stable Matchings}: {\em Given two disjoint collections of worker-firm pairs $C^{in}$ and $C^{out}$, is there is a stable matching that includes all worker-firm pairs in $C^{in}$ and does not include any worker-firm pair in $C^{out}$?
-If the answer is yes, generate all such stable matchings.}
+If yes, generate all such stable matchings.}

 \2